San Diego Tickets

 Africa Tram

 Aboard the Africa Tram for an immersive journey into the heart of the park’s expansive exhibits.
-As you glide along, you’ll be treated to up-close views of antelopes, giraffes, buffalo, cranes, and rhinoceros.
+As you glide along, you’ll be treated to up-close views of antelopes, giraffes, buffalo, cranes, and rhinos.
 It’s a must-do for nature enthusiasts and photographers!

 Balloon Safari